HESA Subscription - how we calculate our statutory fee

 Cost apportionment - national differences

 As with all businesses, HESA’s total costs are split between the direct costs of delivering the activities we provide and the overheads of supporting them and running a charitable organisation.
-An example of a ‘direct cost’ is the cost of hosting and the software development of the Minerva system, with the support of our Legal team being an ‘overhead’.
+An example of a ‘direct cost’ is the cost of hosting and the software development of the Issue Management system, with the support of our Legal team being an ‘overhead’.

 This total cost of running HESA is split between our core activities: collection, dissemination and training and a contribution towards the costs of the Data Futures programme.